Hawaiian Grilled Chicken Dinner with Easy Coconut Rice

 • Feel free to experiment with different types of honey or soy sauce in the glaze.

-Please review the Recipe Card!
+I wanna know what YOU think, Please review the Recipe Card!

 Hawaiian Grilled Chicken Dinner